 Mark Pogue, Executive Director

-Pogue earned his master’s degree in leadership from UNL and his bachelor’s degree in management science from Oklahoma State University.
+Pogue earned his master’s degree in leadership from Nebraska and his bachelor’s degree in management science from Oklahoma State University.

-Pogue and his wife, Jami, have two daughters, Paige and Reilly, attending UNL.
+Pogue and his wife, Jami, have two daughters, Paige and Reilly, attending Nebraska.
 In his spare time Mark is an avid sailor, runner, photographer and plays the guitar.

 Pogue’s Top Five Strengths are: Self-Assurance, Activator, Ideation, Intellection, and Command